 Now, if you’re anything like me you’ll love a good nosy at people’s wedding albums.
 So I thought I’d divert away from the no sleep/teething/baby sick style post and instead, share an insight into the day I became Prosecco Wife!

-Lager Dad and I have been together now for 10 years, I think; there’s a bit of discrepancy along the way but it’s at least that (for my sins)…our relationship history was a bit like standing at the bus stop – I waited for what seemed forever for the bling and then when I finally got that, I also got a fertilised egg two months later.
+Lager Dad and I have been together now for over 10 years, I think; there’s a bit of discrepancy along the way but it’s at least that (for my sins)…our relationship history was a bit like standing at the bus stop – I waited for what seemed forever for the bling and then when I finally got that, I also got a fertilised egg two months later.
 I say that flippantly, we’d waited seven months for that fertilisation.
 Seven loooooong months.

 Fast forward 18 months, Sofia was almost a year and Stuart said something about ‘another baby’, my response was something along the lines of ‘no fucking way’ and threw in the ‘not until we’re married as I’m not having a different surname to another child’.
 Surely that’s why you got engaged I hear you cry.
 Well, no. I think he just asked, purely just to stop me nagging and slowing up at every jewellers we passed.
 Now there was a baby/wedding loggerhead.
 I won.

 We decided to get hitched on Saturday 7 May 2016, three years after we got engaged.

 We chose to have our wedding at the stunning Titchfield Great Barn which is in the Segensworth/Whiteley/Fareham sort of area in Hampshire.
 We were looking for a venue which we could completely make our own and put our own stamp on things and as soon as the doors to the biggest barn in Hampshire flung open we knew we’d found the place.
 We didn’t even look anywhere else!